savasy/TurkishSentimentAnalysis/README.md

 Discovery and Opinion Mining (WISDOM ’13)

 # Requirements
-you need to install transformers firts
+you need to install transformers first
 ```
 pip install transformers
 ```